nicolasdao/userin/README.md

 ## 3. Generate a UserIn API Key To Communicate Safely With The App System

-## 4. Add a Few REST APIs In Their App To Communicate With The UserIn Middleware
+## 4. Add a Few REST APIs In The App To Communicate With The UserIn Middleware

 # Theory & Concepts
 ## The Basics